 Instead of seeking further treatment, the father and mother set their house on fire.
 The entire family died in the blaze, Patricia said.

-To stop horrific situations like that from happening in Uganda, Medical Teams’ staff are working overtime to safely prevent the spread of disease.
+To stop horrific situations from happening in Uganda and neighboring countries, Medical Teams staff are prepared to safely prevent the spread of disease.
 Your support ensures we’re prepared if Ebola crosses over the border.
 If and when that happens, your compassion will prevent suffering and save lives.

 You can support Ebola preparedness and provide life-saving care to refugees by donating today.